santhu2004/Url-Scan-Automation/README.md

 <pre>*/30 * * * * /usr/bin/python3 /path/to/Url-Scan-Automation/automation.py >> /path/to/log.txt 2>&1</pre>

-📝 Make sure to replace /path/to/... with the actual full path to your Python script and Python executable.
+📝 Make sure to replace /path/to/... with the actual full path to your Python script.

 📁 Output File

 The script creates and updates seen_results.json to store previously alerted scans and avoid duplicates.

+📩 Telegram Alert

+The script handles sending alerts to notify if new phishing sites are live

 🤝 Contributions